Partially Observable Task and Motion Planning with Uncertainty and Risk Awareness: Learning the Sparse Abstract MDP

-Here, $F^{-1}$ is the inverse CDF of the Beta posterior.
 This approach to model learning explores in the space of symbolically feasible goal directed policies, which is significantly more efficient than random action selection in problems with large action spaces and long horizons.
-Our experiments show that this approach to model learning outperforms $\epsilon$-greedy even in a domain with a relatively small action space (See Figure~\ref{fig:mdp_experiments}).
+In Figure~\ref{fig:mdp_experiments} we compare our Bayes optimistic model learning strategy to the solution guided strategy described in Section~\ref{sec:solution_guided}.
+Our experiments show that the bayes-optimistic approach to model learning outperforms $\epsilon$-greedy for all values of $\epsilon$ even in a domain with a relatively small action space.
 Note that although we use determinization to attain optimism in model learning, we perform full probabilistic planning on the learned model, making the resulting policy risk-aware.